BSc (Hons) Criminology and Criminal Justice

 We regularly revalidate courses for quality assurance and enhancement

-At WFC, we regularly review our courses in response to changing patterns of employment and skills demand to ensure we offer learning designed to reflect today’s student needs and tomorrow’s employer demands.
+At USW, we regularly review our courses in response to changing patterns of employment and skills demand to ensure we offer learning designed to reflect today’s student needs and tomorrow’s employer demands.

 If during a review process course content is significantly changed, we’ll write to inform you and talk you through the changes for the coming year.
 But whatever the outcome, we aim to equip our students with the skillset and the mindset to succeed whatever tomorrow may bring.
 Your future, future-proofed.

-As a student of WFC, you’ll have access to lots of free resources to support your study and learning, such as textbooks, publications, online journals, laptops, and plenty of remote-access resources.
+As a student of USW, you’ll have access to lots of free resources to support your study and learning, such as textbooks, publications, online journals, laptops, and plenty of remote-access resources.
 Whilst in most cases these resources are more than sufficient in supporting you with completing your course, additional costs, both obligatory and optional, may be required or requested for the likes of travel, memberships, experience days, stationery, printing, or equipment.

 Criminology graduates have gone on to successful careers in the criminal justice system across the UK.
 Popular routes include the police, prison, probation, protection and victim support services.
 There are also opportunities in areas related to the justice system such as social work, drug and housing agencies, and pupil referral units.
 Many graduates also progress to postgraduate study and research in the social sciences.